arvatoaws-labs/wordpress-helm-chart/README.md

 * support for pre-install, post-install, pre-upgrade and post-upgrade hooks (see hooks section in values.yaml)
 * support for hpa (static config 80% cpu usuage min replicaCount max 10)
 * support for custom php config (see php section in values.yaml)
+* support for kube-downscaler (see wordpress uptime section in values.yaml)